What We Know About YouTube Shooter Nasim Aghdam

 Advertisement

-Aghdam’s shot four people including herself.
+Aghdam shot four people including herself.
 A fifth person injured her ankle.
 Police believe Aghdam did not personally know or target anyone at YouTube’s HQ.
 And various posts on her social media make clear that Aghdam is of the Bahai faith, although authorities have not indicated that her religion is in any way consequential to Tuesday’s shooting.

 Police have yet to speculate on Aghdam’s motivations for carrying out the attack.
-A vegan, bodybuilder, animal-rights activist, and artist, her social media profiles have mostly been terminated following her rampage, and videos she uploaded to DailyMotion were made unavailable early today, her personal webpage—nasimesabc.com—was reachable at the time of publication but appears to have since been taken offline.
+A vegan, bodybuilder, animal-rights activist, and artist, her social media profiles have mostly been terminated following her rampage, and videos she uploaded to DailyMotion were made unavailable early today, her personal webpage—nasimesabz.com—remains reachable.
+(Aghdam also used the domain nasimabc.com, which is also still online after appearing to be offline earlier today.)

 Advertisement